National Marrow Donor Program: The need for large registries

-The Be The Match Registry is one of many registries of unrelated donors and cord blood units in the world.
+The NMDP Registry is one of many registries of unrelated donors and cord blood units in the world.
 Most large, developed nations have such registries.
 Large registries of unrelated donors are needed because only about 30% of patients with diseases treatable with hematopoietic cell transplantation can find a fully HLA matched donor among their family members.

 The remaining 70% require an unrelated hematopoietic cell donor as a transplant source.
 Because the odds that two random individuals are HLA matched exceeds one in 20,000, a registry's success depends on a large number of volunteer donors.

 Method of operation

-The NMDP coordinates hematopoietic cell transplants by managing a worldwide network of affiliated organizations.
+NMDP coordinates hematopoietic cell transplants by managing a worldwide network of affiliated organizations.
 These organizations (mostly hospitals and blood banks) have established relationships with the NMDP and work together to arrange the collection and transfer of donated bone marrow or PBSCs, or the transfer of previously collected cord blood.

 When an adult volunteer donor (marrow or PBSC) registers with the NMDP, their HLA and contact information is sent to the NMDP, which stores it in their computers.
-The NMDP also has nearly 238,000 cord blood units, listed by HLA type, in its Be The Match registry.
+The NMDP also has nearly 238,000 cord blood units, listed by HLA type, in its registry.
 These cord blood units are stored at 19 NMDP-affiliated cord blood banks around the world.

-Physicians look for donor material on behalf of a patient by submitting the patient's HLA tissue type to the NMDP, which then searches its computerized database for matching donor (marrow or PBSC) or cord blood units.
+Physicians look for donor material on behalf of a patient by submitting the patient's HLA tissue type to NMDP, which then searches its computerized database for matching donor (marrow or PBSC) or cord blood units.

-If the NMDP finds a match with an adult donor, they notify the donor.
-After educating the potential donor about the donation process, the NMDP asks them to donate.
+If NMDP finds a match with an adult donor, they notify the donor.
+After educating the potential donor about the donation process, NMDP asks them to donate.
 If the potential donor wishes to proceed, they receive a medical exam, which includes testing the blood for infectious diseases.
-If the potential donor meets all requirements, the NMDP collects their bone marrow or peripheral blood stem cells and sends them by courier to the patient.
+If the potential donor meets all requirements, NMDP collects their bone marrow or peripheral blood stem cells and sends them by courier to the patient.

-If the NMDP finds a match to a cord blood unit, they notify the cord blood bank that stores that unit and arrange to send it to the patient.
+If NMDP finds a match to a cord blood unit, they notify the cord blood bank that stores that unit and arrange to send it to the patient.
 Cord blood units are shipped frozen, in specially designed coolers, and are thawed after arrival at the patient's hospital.
 The transplant physician evaluating the patient considers a number of clinical factors to decide whether to use an adult donor's marrow or PBSC, or cord blood for a particular patient.